L to R Karen Jusseaume, Jim Stephenson, Lee Amos, Steve Black, Ray Jusseaume, Cathy Davis, Deb Comeau, Debi Osborne

 On May 6, 2020 after months of negotiations to insure that the interests of our members are best served, MCAS president Ray Jusseaume signed the contract assigning a Conservation Easement to the Conservation Foundation of the Gulf Coast.

 Under the terms of the contract, Felts Preserve must remain a preserve forever.
-There has been a tremendous surge of property being sold for both residential and commercial uses around the preserve.
-This will, in time, drive more and more wildlife into the preserve as well as bring more and more visitors.
-The Foundation has already started to help us in our ongoing battle with invasive plant varieties and is giving us advice on both land and water management on the property.
-Our partnership is starting out on a high note!
+There has been a tremendous surge of property being sold for both residential and commercial uses all around us.
+Felts may serve as a last refuge for the local and migratory wildlife that call our preserve and surrounding area home.
 Your Board of Directors welcome the Foundation to Felts Preserve.

 Karen and Jim Watch as Ray Signs Felts Preserve into the future.

 County Level: Vote for Land Conservation Bond Referendum

 Manatee County Audubon Society supports the Manatee County Bond Referendum to help protect land and water resources from over development.
 Let your voice be heard and protect Manatee County, listen here to our partners at the Conservation Foundation of the Gulf Coast explaining why this is so important: https://www.bradenton.com/news/local/article245720935.html